-Second-line treatment options for patients who are not eligible for ASCT include pola-BR and chemotherapy regimens with or without rituximab.
-Third-line treatments include CAR T-cell therapies or a chemotherapy regimen with or without rituximab.
-CAR T-cell therapy options include axi-cel, tisa-cel, and liso-cel.
-If the patient has not previously received pola-BR, it can be offered for bridging to CAR T-cell therapy.
+Second-line treatment options for patients who are not eligible to ASCT include polatuzumab vedotin in combination with bendamustine and rituximab (pola-BR) and chemotherapy regimens with or without rituximab.
+Third-line treatments include CAR T-cell therapies or, if ineligible to receive/cannot receive CAR T-cell therapies, glofitamab or a chemotherapy regimen with or without rituximab.
+CAR T-cell therapy options include axicabtagene ciloleucel (axi-cel), tisagenlecleucel (tisa-cel) and lisocabtagene maraleucel (liso-cel), If the patient has not previously received pola BR, it can be offered for bridging to CAR-Ts.